-- 7 Stimulate base on a target body weight.
-See table below. - $2\,$ The start of light stimulation is between 15-19 weeks of age. - 3 If you have not achieved the target body weight, delay the stimulation until you get the body weight.
-See chart below. - $4\,$ If there is no light stimulation, the birds will eventually enter lay when they reach adult body weight.
+- The stimulate base on a target body weight.
+See table below. - The start of light stimulation is between 15-19 weeks of age. - If you have not achieved the target body weight, delay the stimulation until you get the body weight.
+See chart below. - 4 If there is no light stimulation, the birds will eventually enter lay when they reach adult body weight.